Oil prices near three-year highs, supported by healthy demand

 Instead of hitting 10 million bpd this month, as widely expected, U.S. production fell from 9.8 million bpd in December to 9.5 million bpd currently.

-Despite this, most analysts still expect U.S. production to break through 10 million bpd soon.
+However, most analysts still expect U.S. production to break through 10 million bpd soon.

 (Reporting by Henning Gloystein; Editing by Joseph Radford and Richard Pullin)